lnferris/ocean_data_tools/paper/paper.md

 consortium, the Copernicus Programme, the International Global Ship-based Hydrographic Investigations Program (GO-SHIP), and the National Oceanic and Atmospheric Administration (NOAA).
 I also thank the two reviewers for helpful feedback, especially Kelly Kearney for her insightful suggestions.
 The figure was generated using E.U.
 Copernicus Marine Service Information.
-This paper is VIMS Contribution No.3960.
+This paper is VIMS Contribution No.3960 , William & Mary.

 # References